About Envoy Mobile

 - rely on certain Bazel features that may not work remotely (e.g. coverage may break),

 - rely on local tools that are not available on the docker image running the action (e.g. thread sanitization may need special docker capabilities, missing header files),

 These are common issues that tend to require a certain level of Bazel expertise to overcome.
 EngFlow can advise with this migration, or take care of it completely.

 EngFlow’s Bazel experts migrated Envoy Mobile’s presubmit flows to remote execution and manage an EngFlow Remote Execution cluster for them.
 The overall build and test time is now ~20 minutes, compared to ~2 hours before.
 This speed-up of ~6x has led to a much faster turnaround time of their open-source contributions.

 The table below contains a detailed breakdown of the migration’s pull requests, as well as the achieved speed-ups based on the programming language of the source code, the host OS (the OS of the machine running Bazel), and the target OS (the OS of the machine running the final artifacts).

 |#1801||10x||Java / Kotlin||Linux||Android|

-Additionally, Engflow’s Build UI allows contributors to share their build results and drill down on them.
+Additionally, EngFlow Build and Test UI allows contributors to share their build and test results and drill down on them.